 Homemade tahini can be a fantastic foodie gift, and it’s great to have at the ready to add to things like baba ghanoush or other delicious sauces.
 And learning how to make homemade tahini is fun and easy!
 I love when I can make something at home that’s sold packaged in stores.
 It’s fun, delicious, and most importantly, you know exactly what’s going into it.
 And that’s why I’m excited to teach you how to make homemade tahini.
 It’s super easy!

 Tahini is a paste made from ground, hulled sesame seeds used primarily in Greek, Middle Eastern, North African, and Turkish cuisine.

 Let’s not waste another moment . . .

-Step 4: Blend the seeds until a paste has formed.
+Pour the toasted seeds into a food processor fitted with the blade attachment.
+Blend the seeds until a paste has formed.
 This will take 2 to 3 minutes, and every so often, stop the processor and use a spatula to scrape down the sides.

 Add the oil and blend until smooth.
 You can adjust the amount of oil depending on the consistency you want.

 Store in an airtight container in the refrigerator for up to a month.